morganmac3298/morganmac3298.github.io/_portfolio/7Drawings.md

   - Ron2.png
 ---
 In order of appearance:
-"Baby Yoda" aka "The Child" Christmas card in colored pencil Oil pastel adaptation of "Still Life with a White Mug" by Chardin "I'm Breathing" album cover art done in charcoal
+1. “Baby Yoda” aka “The Child” Christmas card in colored pencil
+2. Oil pastel adaptation of “Still Life with a White Mug” by Chardin
+3. “I’m Breathing” album cover art done in charcoal
-A series of left hand drawings (I am right handed) United States map drawn on white canvas Vans
+4. A series of left hand drawings (I am right handed)
+5. United States map drawn on white canvas Vans
-Self portrait done in pencil
+6. Self portrait done in pencil
-Birthday card with a quote from Ron Swanson of Parks and Rec. colored pencil
+7. Birthday card with a quote from Ron Swanson of Parks and Rec. colored pencil